Empower Yourself and Your Business with Food Safety

 How to use a dishwasher

-Dishwashers have been shown to consistently perform better than washing dishes by hand.
+Dishwashers have been shown to perform consistently better than hand-washing dishes.

 Commercial dishwashers use hot water temperatures that sanitise the dishes.